alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 # Windows GUI-stuff in C++: a tutorial.

-## Part 5 – GDI: drawing, saving & presenting.
+## Part 5 – GDI graphics: basics with a C++ fluent wrapper.

-We’ll now use the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, to explore basic graphics: drawing shapes, lines and text, and learning how graphics drawing relates to Windows’ GUI mechanisms, such as drawing the background image of a window.
+In this part and some more we’ll use the [**GDI**](https://en.wikipedia.org/wiki/Graphics_Device_Interface), Windows’ original *graphics device interface*, to explore basic graphics: drawing shapes, lines and text, and learning how graphics drawing relates to Windows’ GUI mechanisms, such as drawing the background image of a window.

+The GDI is a good starting point for graphics in Windows, because

+* it’s the graphics API that the windowing functionality assumes and is designed for,

-The GDI is simple and C-oriented, which is nice.
+* the GDI itself is simple and C-oriented, which is nice, and

+* you can explore GDI graphics directly on the screen, without complex windowing.

+However, the GDI’s simplicity is much like the simplicity of individual assembly language instructions.
+You need a lot of them to accomplish anything.
+General GDI code gets very verbose, which is why this part focuses on providing a C++ “fluent style” wrapper.

-On the other hand it’s slow and produces low quality graphics.
+Also, the GDI is generally slow and produces low quality graphics.
 In particular the GDI doesn’t support [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing), and it doesn’t support [alpha channel transparency](https://en.wikipedia.org/wiki/Alpha_compositing), which are both strong reasons to later move on to the successor technologies [GDI+](https://en.wikipedia.org/wiki/Graphics_Device_Interface#Windows_XP) and [Direct 2D](https://en.wikipedia.org/wiki/Direct2D).

-And unfortunately, also, the GDI doesn’t yet support UTF-8 based text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4.
+And unfortunately, also, the GDI doesn’t (yet) support UTF-8 encoded Unicode text for *drawing* text as graphics, as opposed to using controls to present text as we did in part 4, and it doesn’t support saving an image other than as an archaic non-portable ".wmf" file.
+These shortcomings are remedied in later parts.
+Just be adviced that in particular saving an image to a file, without using successor technologies, can be non-trivial.

-UTF-8 based text drawing is a must for leveraging the previous part’s discussion of how to use UTF-8 as the `char` based text encoding.
-Unfortunately this part got too long to cover the issues, so international text drawing has to be postponed to the next part.
-Then we’ll just write our own wrappers over GDI’s UTF-16 based wide text drawing functions.

 [some figure]